prisma/prisma1/content/04-Reference/03-API/03-Mutations.md

 }
 ```

-Note the nested `contactDetailsId` argument that we pass the id of an existing `ContactDetails` node.
-After running this mutation, the new author node and the existing contact detail node are connected via the `AuthorContactDetails` relation.
+Notice the nested `contactDetailsId` argument that gets passed the `id` of an existing `ContactDetails` node.
+After running this mutation, the new `Author` node and the existing `ContactDetails` node are connected via the `AuthorContactDetails` relation.

-###### Updating an existing Author and connect it to existing ContactDetails
+###### Updating an existing `Author` node and connecting it to an existing `ContactDetails` node

-Similarly, we can update an author and simultaneously connect it to existing contact details:
+Similarly, we can update an `Author` node and simultaneously connect it to an existing `ContactDetails` node:

 ```graphql
 ---